btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 For instance, the Lightning static channel backup should be watched by a script and copied over to a remote server to ensure you always have the latest state available.
 The scripts will be sufficient in a migration case, where the shutdown of the old and the start of the new server happen directly.
 :::

-## Can these scripts be run from crontab?
+## Automation by crontab, does it work?

 In short, yes.
 This is an example of a crontab script.
 As long as you've set the right `PATH`, the script sources the `.env` file itself.

-Example of a crontab :
+Crontab example :

 ```
 SHELL=/bin/bash